 Ehrler was called to account for this disaster and at his court martial was accused of flying to get his 200th victory, instead of guiding his fighters from ground control.
 Ehrler was sentenced to three years Festungshaft, a more honourable punishment than imprisonment.
 Ehrler had been nominated for the Schwerten prior to the battleship disaster.
 The award was never made.
 He was stripped of his command.
 However, he was able to record his 200th victory on 20-11-1944.
-Ehrler joined JG 7, nickname “Nowotny” on 27-02-1945.
+Ehrler joined Jagdgeschwader 7, nickname “Nowotny” on 27-02-1945.

-Death and burial ground.
+Death and burial ground of Ehrler, Heinrich.

 Ehrler engaged a third B-24 Liberator, “Trouble in Mind,” piloted by Captain John Ray, over Kyritz, at 52°57N, 12°23E.
 A reference is made by surviving crew members to a cannon hit in the fuselage that destroyed the Liberator, but Ehrler had, only moments before, radioed Major, JG 7 Geschwaderkommodore, Theodor Weissenberger that he was running out of ammunition and intended to ram the bomber.
 He shouted I’m going to ram.
 Good bye.
 See you in Valhalla.”
 In any case, both planes were destroyed in the ensuing explosion.
 The B-24 crashed at Krullenkempe, near Havelberg, as Ehrler’s jet fell to earth in the woods of Scharlibbe, where he was killed.
 His body was recovered the following day at Scharlibbe, near Stendal, where he was buried.
 Ehrler’s grave at Stendal confirms the date of death as 04-04-1945.
 His comrades knew that the old fire had been burned out of the gifted Ehrler.
 He was buried on the cemetery of Stendal Ehrenteil, section of honor.